Looking for plan providers or health care providers?

 The Health Care FSA is an account that allows you to set aside pre-tax dollars to pay for out-of-pocket medical expenses for you, your spouse, and any tax dependents.
 You may enroll in a Health Care FSA if you are a benefits-eligible faculty or staff member enrolled in the Custom Network Plan or the PPO Plan, or if you are a faculty or staff member who is benefit-eligible but not enrolled in any university medical plan.
 Retirees are not eligible for an FSA, nor are faculty or staff members enrolled in the Healthy Savings Plan (since they have access to a Health Savings Account).

-You can set aside up to $2,550 per year in the account.
+Each employee/individual can set aside up to $2,700 for plan year 2020 ($2,650 for plan year 2019) per year in the account.
 Your full annual election is available to you on your first day of coverage, which means that when you incur eligible expenses, you can submit reimbursement requests immediately even though the money you set aside is deducted from each paycheck, little by little over the course of the year.

 Use your FSA to reimburse health care expenses for you, your spouse, or any tax dependent, even if your dependents are not enrolled in your UM medical, dental, or vision plans.
 You may elect to use an ASIFlex debit card when making purchases with your Health Care FSA, providing flexibility and convenience in how and where you shop for health care-related goods and services by giving you the ability to use your FSA dollars.